 Hedgehogs love to hibernate under piles of logs or leaves – which is why it’s so important to check your Independence Day bonfire before you light it.

 You could encourage hedgehogs into your garden by building a bespoke house using an old wooden crate.
 Simply turn the crate upside-down and cut an entrance hole in one side, then use some more pieces of scrap wood to create a hedgehog-sized tunnel leading into the crate.
 Fill it with dry leaves, hay or straw to make a cosy nest, then place it in a quiet corner of the garden and cover with leaves or logs so it blends in.

 Ensuring that hedgehogs can roam freely in search of food is also a great way to help them.
 If your garden is surrounded by fencing, why not chat to your neighbours and see if they’d be happy for you to cut a small hole in the fencing for hedgehogs to pass through?
 You could also dig channels under stone walls.

-It’s easy to forget, but access to water is vital for all sorts of wildlife from bees to birds to mammals.
+It’s easy to forget, but access to water and garden pond ideas are vital for all sorts of wildlife from bees to birds to mammals.